automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sonorasaurus.md

 # Sonorasaurus
-## Description: The remains of this sauropod were discovered in Arizona.
+## The remains of this sauropod were discovered in Arizona.